 1. Tankless hot water heaters eliminate the capability issue.
 One of the most vital advantages of tankless systems is that they give your occupants and condo owners an endless supply of hot water.
 Since tankless systems instantaneously heat up the water based on immediate need, container systems can temporarily lack hot water after heavy usage.
 One thing you don’t need is upset tenants whining about chilly showers.

 2. Tankless hot water heaters save room.
 Tankless devices normally occupy 40 to 80% less area than equivalent storage tank systems.
 This is especially crucial because the most recent energy code requirements require beefier insulation coats for new storage tank devices, adding several inches to their girth.

 Lowering the space needed for water heaters by 80 percent or so is a considerable advantage for multifamily designers, specifically in urban projects.

-3. Tankless hot water heater are easy to set up as well as offer reliable hot water.
-For example, Intellihot’s Neuron series is a simple drop-in replacement, with similarly located connections to match your existing plumbing system.
+3. Tankless hot water heaters are easy to set up as well as offer reliable hot water.
+For example, Intellihot’s Neuron series is a simple drop-in replacement with similarly located connections to match your existing plumbing system.
 Tankless systems can be cascaded together to meet demand while providing built-in redundancy with multi heat exchangers that have masterless controls, eliminating the risk of a single point failure.
 Ensuring you are never without hot water.